sethduda/AIC/README.md

 **Installation:**

 1. Subscrive via steam: http://steamcommunity.com/sharedfiles/filedetails/?id=685037021 or dowload latest release from https://github.com/sethduda/AIC/releases
-2. If installing this on a server, add the addon to the -server command line option
+2. If installing this on a server, add the addon to the -mod command line option

 **Issues & Feature Requests**